-Vladimir Gennadiyevich Chagin was born on 5th of January, 1970 in the city of Perm.
+Vladimir Gennadiyevich Chagin was born on January 5, 1970, in the city of Perm.
 He began to compete in the rally raids in the mid-1990s, while in 1996 he made his first appearance in Dakar Rally and finished 30th driving a Kamaz truck.
 Chagin spent his entire career driving trucks of the Russian manufacturer.

 In 2004, the rally started in Auvergne.
 The first week was almost perfect for the Russian who won four stages.
 During the second week, he regularly was among the top three and his overall lead was never in doubt.
 At the end of the race, he had a 53 minutes advantage to his compatriot Firdaus Kabirov.
 Despite winning six stages in 2005, Chagin wasn’t able to win the title for the fourth time in a row and he finished 18th.

 The 28th edition of Dakar Rally was lucky for Chagin as he won the race for the fifth time, accompanied by his long-time co-drivers Semen Yacubov and Sergey Savostin.
 He won the opening six stages, added another one at the beginning of the second week and triumphed two hours and 20 minutes ahead of the MAN driver Hans Stacey.

 In 2007, he handed over the crown to Stacey.
 Chagin started the rally well and won two stages but later was never the fortune’s favorite and retired due to failure of his Kamaz.
 The event was canceled in 2008, while in 2009, the Russian truck driver finished as a runner-upin the first edition at South America, losing to Kabirov by less than four minutes.